 Teleflex Amega Gauges

 These are the new Teleflex Amega gauges installed.
 This panel only had ammeter and temperature.
 It now has volts and temperature.
 Teleflex temp, oil & volt gauges will work with the senders on all Universal & Westerbeke engines.
 Of course voltage is not specific to any boat so that will always work but the oil & temp gauges do work well and these gauges are far less money than buying them direct from Westerbeke/Universal.
+Any of the Faria gauges will work too.

 Please don't ask what that key and hunk of steel in the middle is.
 Someone added it to this particular boat somewhere along the way.
 It is not factory and it was long ago disconnected.
 It does however keep the holes in the panel sealed so I left it.